How to Install Jenkins on CentOS or Rocky Linux

 The location is displayed on the Getting Started / Unlock Jenkins page.

-Click Save and Finish to start using Jenkins.
+Enter the URL or keep the default one and click Save and Finish to start using Jenkins.

-The instance configuration page in Jenkins
+The instance configuration page in Jenkins.

 Jenkins dashboard homepage where you can start new jobs.